Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 \subsubsection{Inner Reception Layer}

 As shown in Fig. \ref{RX}, pathogens actually \textit{enter} human body at the cellular level and increase their population.
 For example, viruses replicate themselves by inserting their genetic material (DNA or RNA) into human cells in two ways: They can bind their fusion (or spike) protein on specific receptor sites on the human cell or they can enter by using endosomes like a Trojan horse \cite{cohen2016viruses}.
 Their binding sites can have different concentrations in different parts of the body.
 For instance, severe acute respiratory syndrome coronavirus-2, which causes COVID-19, binds to angiotensin converting enzyme-2 receptors which are mostly found at upper respiratory tract \cite{zhou2020pneumonia}.
 While large droplets are effective in upper respiratory tract, aerosols can reach down to alveoli in lower respiratory tract.
 Hence, the droplet size can be effective to determine the infection risk according to the type of the disease.
 Moreover, the viruses diffuse among human cells, bind to receptors and copy their genetic material in a random way.
 All of these issues at the inter- and intracellular level need to be modeled for an accurate transmission model for the spread of infectious diseases in MoHANETs.
 These modeling efforts can also contribute to drug and vaccine developments.
+By using the models at physical and reception layers, the infection rate can be derived to be used in the networking layer as given in the next part.